 Gifts of appreciated real estate can have especially attractive tax benefits.
 Real estate can be donated outright or transferred to a charitable remainder trust to provide you with lifetime income.

-Endowed scholarships enable you to create an ongoing investment in the College.
+Endowed scholarships enable you to create an ongoing investment in the University.

 Charitable gift annuities are a popular way for donors to invest in our students while receiving a stream of income for life.
 Gift annuities are easy to establish and offer attractive tax advantages.